cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-jeff-mealo/index.md

 guidelines for production usage.

-Anyone interested working on the above topics, find Jeff in the CloudNativePG channels on the CNCF Slack workspace, or on [Bluesky](@jmealo.bsky.social)!
+Anyone interested working on the above topics, find Jeff in the CloudNativePG channels on the CNCF Slack workspace, or on [Bluesky]([https://bsky.app/profile/jmealo.bsky.social)!
-Jeff's also active in the #postgresql channel on freenode, and while he's still getting used to chatting on Slack and Discord for Open Source, he is a member of the gophers.slack.com, victoriametrics.slack.com, postgresteam.slack.com, and cloud-native.slack.com.
+Jeff's also active in the #postgresql channel on Libera, and while he's still getting used to chatting on Slack and Discord for Open Source, he is a member of the gophers.slack.com, victoriametrics.slack.com, postgresteam.slack.com, and cloud-native.slack.com.